rhodgkins/RDHDecimalNumberOperations/README.md

 let notANumber = NSDecimalNumber.one() / NSDecimalNumber.zero()
 ```

-Convience
+Convenience
 ---------
-As well as operator support, convience methods for obtaining `NSDecimalNumber`s have been added to `Int`, `UInt` and `String`.
+As well as operator support, convenience methods for obtaining `NSDecimalNumber`s have been added to `Int`, `UInt` and `String`.
 ```swift
 let numberFromInt = 1.decimalValue
 let numberFromString = "1".decimalValue